Recovering p-adic valuations from pro-p Galois groups: Step 1 of the main result: recovery of multiplicative structure and norm groups

 We will show that the same is true for $K^{\times}/(K^{\times})^2$.
 Indeed, we will show the stronger statement that any relation between square classes of \emph{algebraic} elements in $\Q$ also holds in $K$.
-For example, in $\Q$, it is true that $3=-5$ modulo squares, so the same will also hold in $K$.
-This will be made precise in Proposition \ref{normprop} below.\\
+For example, in $\Q$, it is true that $3 \sim -5$, so the same will also hold in $K$.
+This will be made precise in Proposition \ref{normprop} below.
+In order to do so we will want to make use of the field-theoretic description of the Demushkin structure of $G_K(p)$ described in the previous section.
+We therefore first need to prove that $K$ is genuinely 2-Demushkin, or in other words that $\text{char}(K) \neq 2$.
+As a preliminary step towards this and more, we prove the following lemma.